-To give you an idea of the cost, we recently looked into pricing with AIG Travel Guard.
+To give you an idea of the cost, we recently looked into pricing with a respected travel insurer.
 In our example, we priced a cruise vacation costing $3,000 total for a couple that was 45 years old.

 Overall, the “Preferred” mid-tier plan cost $220 for coverage.
 Adding on cancel for any reason coverage that paid 50% of the trip cost (there is an upgrade to 75%), cost an additional $42.54.
 In other words, having this additional coverage was about 1.4% of the total trip cost.

 How to Buy a CFAR Policy